 He showed a major body of paintings entitled 'The Coercion of Substance' for VISUAL, Carlow in September 2011.
 The title comes from a poem by Seamus Heaney.
 The show then travelled to the Highlanes Gallery, Drogheda, Co Louth and to the Regional Cultural Centre, Letterkenny, Co.
 Donegal, both in 2012.

 He completed four new drawings based on the seasons of the year that were made over the period of a year for the Drawing Project, Dun Laoghaire, Co Dublin for January 2013.

-He will hold a third exhibition at the Hunt Museum, Limerick in February-March 2018 entitled 'Segment and Apple Drawings'.
+He will hold a third exhibition at the Hunt Museum, Limerick in February-April 2018 entitled 'Segment and Apple Drawings'.
 In May 2018, he will show 'Five Paintings' at the Limerick City Museum.